jamesmcinerney/vi_ibp/README.md

 # vi_ibp
-Variational inference for finite Indian Buffet Process
+Variational inference for finite Indian Buffet Processes.

 A reimplementation of Matlab code from the following reference, extended to perform stochastic variational inference: